 K20Power is a power and energy profiler for GPU code running on K20-based GPUs.
 It automatically corrects for the slow ramp up and ramp down of the built-in power sensor, adapts to variations in the sampling frequency, records the full power profile, and computes the energy expended by the GPU while running kernel code.

-Click on K20power10.cu and nvml.h to download the source code and the needed third-party header file.
+Click on K20power11.cu and nvml.h to download the source code and the needed third-party header file.
 A description of the K20Power framework and its usage is available here.
-Note that K20Power is protected by this license and that by obtaining K20Power you agree to the terms and conditions set forth in this license.
+Note that K20Power is protected by the license included in the beginning of the code.

 The source code can be compiled into an executable called K20Power as follows: